-Many pharmacists who want to generate some additional income work part time jobs and fill in at pharmacies to earn extra money.
-Being in the pharmacy staffing industry for over 27 years, the most recent studies on pharmacists having second jobs reveals a lot of interesting numbers.
+Many pharmacists who want to generate some additional income work part time jobs and fill in at pharmacies across the nation in order to earn that extra money.
+Being in the pharmacy staffing industry for over 31+ years now, reviewing several of the most recent studies on pharmacists working second jobs reveals a lot of interesting numbers.
 Additionally, the numbers regarding pharmacists who only choose to work part time was extremely enlightening.

-Based on a survey released by the AACP (American Association of Colleges of Pharmacy) in 2014 called the National Pharmacist Workforce Study, trends appeared regarding pharmacists working secondary part time jobs for extra income that were totally unexpected to many.
+Based on a survey released by the AACP (American Association of Colleges of Pharmacy) in 2014 called the National Pharmacist Workforce Study, trends appeared regarding pharmacists working secondary part time jobs for extra income that were totally unexpected to many researchers involved in the survey process.
 Surprisingly, only about 8% of all pharmacists nationally worked a second job.
 Back in the 1990’s this number was estimated to be around 15%.
 Additionally, the average extra time worked by a pharmacist who had a second job was an estimated additional six hours weekly.
-This represents a significant decrease from the estimated 10 – 12 hours that pharmacists “moon lighted” back in the 1990’s.
+This represents a significant decrease from the estimated 10 – 12 hours that pharmacists “moon-lighted” back in the 90’s.
 The study noted that “a significant decrease regarding working part-time positions was seen every year since 2009” with women pharmacists showing the larger decrease:

 – Women decreased from around 30% down to 19% between 2009 – 2014 in regards to part time work.